 As the Netdata Agent starts up again, it automatically connects to the new

 per-second PHP-FPM metrics to get you started with PHP monitoring.

 If the Netdata Agent isn't already open in your browser, open a new tab and navigate to

 NODE with the hostname or IP address of your system.

 If you signed up for Netdata Cloud earlier, you can also view the exact same LAMP stack metrics there, plus additional features, like drag-and-drop custom dashboards.
-Be sure to claim your node to start streaming metrics to your browser through Netdata Cloud.
+Be sure to connecting your node to start streaming metrics to your browser through Netdata Cloud.